-Direction indicators
+Direction Indicators

-The direction indicators operate when the ignition is in position 'll'.
+The direction indicators operate when the ignition is in position 'II'.
 To indicate for a right or left turn, move the column left stalk switch up or down respectively.
 The switch will cancel when the turn is completed.